lyubogankov/freecodecamp/notes/html.md

         - `file`

         - `submit` makes it a submission button.  `value="{text appears on button}"`, default text is "Submit Query"
-    - Data from each input is associated with its `name`, and the data with its `value`
     - To be checked by default, use the `checked` attribute (no set value)

 - Button element: `<button>...</button>`